csci-1301/csci-1301.github.io/labs/Booleans/readme.md

 #.
 Make sure you understand both the code and its output.
 #.
 After the truth table for the negation, write code to display the truth tables for three binary operators:
     #. the disjunction (or, `||`),
-    #. the identity (equality, `==`) and
+    #. the identity (equality, `==`), and
     #. the difference (inequality, `!=`).

     Normally, copying the truth table for the conjunction and using the find-and-replace feature of your IDE should make this a quick and easy task.
 #.
-You can make sure you completed this exercise correctly by checking that your output match the truth tables on wikipedia for [disjunction](https://en.wikipedia.org/wiki/Truth_table#Logical_disjunction_(OR)) and [equality](https://en.wikipedia.org/wiki/Truth_table#Logical_equality).
-For inequality, in this case check against the table for [exclusive disjunction](https://en.wikipedia.org/wiki/Truth_table#Exclusive_disjunction).
-Exclusive disjunction (XOR) is conceptually different than inequality, but has the same truth table.
+You can make sure you completed this exercise correctly by checking that your output matches the truth tables on Wikipedia for [disjunction](https://en.wikipedia.org/wiki/Truth_table#Logical_disjunction_(OR)) and [equality](https://en.wikipedia.org/wiki/Truth_table#Logical_equality).
+To check the inequality truth table, compare your output against the table for [exclusive disjunction](https://en.wikipedia.org/wiki/Truth_table#Exclusive_disjunction).
+Exclusive disjunction (XOR) is conceptually different than inequality but has the same truth table.

 # Precedence and Order of Evaluation